mpopv/react-snowpack-starter/README.md

 # react-snowpack-starter

-An opinionated starter project with React, Babel, Yarn, and Snowpack to bundle ES modules.
+An opinionated Hello World starter project with React, Babel, Yarn, and Snowpack to bundle ES modules.

 ### Usage